 “It would be great if our two columns could be one on mobile devices.
 We need a designer!”– @thefetch

-When our good friends at The Fetch tweeted the other week that they really needed a responsive email template, we couldn’t let the call go unanswered.
-For one, The Fetch is a newsletter that helps professionals discover events across the globe.
-It’s curated by a grassroots team of volunteers – and we subscribe to it.
-So, there was just a little self-interest involved when we decided to put a little time and effort into redesigning their template.
+When our good friends at The Fetch tweeted that they really needed a responsive email template, we couldn’t let the call go unanswered.
+The Fetch is a newsletter that helps professionals discover events across the globe.
+It’s curated by a grassroots team of volunteers and we subscribe to it.
+So there was just a little self-interest involved when we decided to put a little time and effort into redesigning their template.

-As it turns out, the team behind The Fetch’s San Francisco guide was delighted to receive a hand with their email template and even more so when the updated template was delivered to them later that day.
-Here’s what the final desktop vs views looked like:
+The team behind The Fetch’s San Francisco guide was delighted to receive a hand with their email template .
+Here’s what the final views looked like:

-A couple of weeks into switching to this new template, the results have been hopeful.
+A couple of weeks into switching to this new responsive email template, the results have been encouraging.
 From the aforementioned blog post:

 “It’s also been interesting to see how our metrics have altered in a short period of time.
 Our unsubscribe numbers (which are already < 0.5%) appear to be going down and trackable forwarding of the emails has gone up.
 My conclusion is that readers are more likely to switch off, disengage and remove themselves when they can’t absorb what’s in front of them.”